-The Austrian consulate should deal with the application, Austria being the only Member State submitting the person concerned to a visa requirement, even if Germany is the main destination.
+In this case the Austrian consulate should deal with the application, Austria being the only Member State submitting the person concerned to a visa requirement, even if Germany is the main destination.

 Example: A holder of a Pakistani service passport is travelling to Denmark (seven days), Poland (one day), Austria (two days) and Italy (one day).
 Austria and Denmark exempt holders of Pakistani service passports from the visa requirement, whereas Italy and Poland do not.